WQMY: As a WOLF satellite

 On December 30, 1988, the station signed on an analog signal on UHF channel 53.
 It was the second full-time satellite of Fox affiliate WOLF-TV (then on analog UHF channel 38) owned by Scranton TV Partners.
 Using the call letters WDZA, in which they changed to WILF in 1990, this station was established to improve coverage of its parent station in the northern and western parts of the Scranton/Wilkes-Barre market and serve portions of the Pennsylvania side of the adjacent Binghamton and Elmira markets, which themselves would not receive local Fox affiliates until April 1996 and mid-1997.
-On November 1, 1998, then-owner Pegasus Television changed channel 38's call letters to the current WSWB and made it the area's second WB affiliate after low-powered WYLN-LP in Hazleton dropped the network.
+On November 1, 1998, then-owner Pegasus Television changed channel 38's call letters to the current WSWB and made it the area's second WB affiliate after low-power WYLN-LP in Hazleton dropped the network.
 Fox programming remained on channel 38's former satellite, WWLF in Hazleton, which picked up the WOLF-TV calls.
 WILF remained as a repeater of WSWB.
 WSWB/WILF also picked up UPN as a secondary affiliation.
 Select programming from the network aired on Saturday nights (since The WB did not offer programs then) without the branding.
 For the last three years of its affiliation with UPN, the station aired America's Next Top Model in the 8 p.m. timeslot, followed at 9 p.m. by WWE Friday Night SmackDown.
 Whenever Top Model was in repeats, it would air Veronica Mars instead.
 All UPN programming in pattern was available on cable via superstation WWOR-TV from New York City (which served Pike County, which is part of the New York DMA) or WPSG from Philadelphia (which served Lehigh and Northampton counties, which are part of the Philadelphia DMA); cable systems in some areas carried WLYH-TV from Harrisburg instead.

 Pegasus declared bankruptcy in June 2004 over a dispute with DirecTV, which was co-owned with Fox by News Corporation, over marketing of the satellite service in rural areas.
 The Pegasus station group was sold in August 2006 to private investment firm CP Media, LLC of Wilkes-Barre for $55.5 million.
 Eventually, CP Media formed a new broadcasting company, New Age Media.
 For the first time in its history, WSWB was no longer co-owned with WOLF-TV.
 However, the new owner entered into a local marketing agreement (LMA) so the stations could continue to be commonly operated.